BHUVANSH855/python-docs-pa/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or validation issue in the Punjabi translation project.
+about: Report a bug, translation issue, validation error, or documentation problem in the Punjabi translation project.
 title: "[BUG] "
 labels: bug
 assignees: ""